Plaster of Paris and Joint Compound are two common materials used by homeowners for patching up holes and cracks in walls.

-The main component of plaster of Paris is calcium sulfate dehydrate.
+The main component of the Plaster of Paris is calcium sulfate dehydrate.
 When mixed with water, it forms a paste that dries to form a hard and strong material.

 It is currently used as a base material in the production of construction materials like mortar, tiles, and bricks.
-You can also use it for repairing or patching up the walls before painting.
+You can also use it to repair or patch the walls before painting.

 POP is also used for making artworks, sculptures, castings, false ceilings, Chef hats, and casts for broken bones.